 August 6, 2015

-, finding pervasive mismanagement within the tax agency’s Exempt Organizations (EO) Division between 2010 and 2013.
+The Senate Finance Committee has published a report of its investigation into the IRS processing of exempt-status applications, finding pervasive mismanagement within the tax agency’s Exempt Organizations (EO) Division between 2010 and 2013.
 Despite being the first bipartisan probe on the matter to conclude, the report presented disparate interpretations regarding the cause of these IRS failures, with Republicans suggesting a connection to the White House political agenda and Democrats saying no political interference occurred.
 The committee recommended several ways for the IRS to address the issue.
 The IRS in a statement welcomed the suggestions for further improvement beyond the measures it already has adopted.